 Whether you’re just getting started with architectural photography, or you want to make a career of it one day, you likely know how important your equipment is.
-Second only to your skills and techniques, the equipment you use can make or break a photograph.
-Cameras are available for all different budgets these days, which means you shouldn’t have too many restrictions if just getting started.
-Below are our favorite cameras for architectural photography in 2019.
+Second, only to your skills and techniques, the equipment you use can make or break a photograph.
+Cameras are available for all different types such as DSLR Cameras, Mirrorless Cameras, Bridge Cameras, Disposable Cameras, Compact Cameras, etc. and in different budgets these days, which means you shouldn’t have too many restrictions if just getting started.
+Below are our favorite cameras for architectural photography in 2021.

 1. Canon EOS 80D